skramm/homog2d/docs/homog2d_manual.md

 The API provides two ways to get these.

-- either you provide the x or y coordinate:
+- either you provide the x or y coordinate of p0:
 ```C++
 Line2d li( ..., ... ); // some line
 auto ppts = li.getPoints( GivenCoord::X, coord, dist ); // returns a std::pair